-The assets of Placeholder Security consisted of outstanding invoices issued in respect of security services provided.
+The assets of Radiant Security consisted of outstanding invoices issued in respect of security services provided.
 We determined that there was no value in the business itself as the profitability of the underlying contracts was not optimal.

 Actions taken and result achieved

-We were able to successfully preserve the value of the accounts receivable to a level which resulted in our appointors debt being paid in full while also facilitating payments to the staff and contractors of Placeholder Security
+We were able to successfully preserve the value of the accounts receivable to a level which resulted in our appointors debt being paid in full while also facilitating payments to the staff and contractors of Radiant Security

 The result of our efforts was as follows

 - Our client’s debt was paid in full

 - The employees and security contractors of Radiant Security received payment in respect of outstanding wages owed at the date of receivership